 I was struck by Jesus’ perfection in all He did.
 I was amazed at how He related with people, especially those who were trying to harm Him.
 In the light of His standard, I realized for the first time that I fell far short.
 I was getting a handle by now of heaven and hell and the frightening realization that I was heading in the wrong direction.
 Only then could I really understand that Jesus not only died for the sins of the world but that He also died for my sins!
 I accepted, by faith, that His blood was shed in my place to set me free.

 There followed another nine months of struggle trying to reconcile my Rock music career with my new-found faith and praying to know God’s will for my life.
 It was not until I made a clear break with all my former ways of earning a living and trust totally in the Lord, that God was able to break through with clear guidance.
 On Christmas Eve, of 1982, I loaded up my music inventory of 500 albums and 1,000 singles in the car and dropped them in a big green dumpster.
 Somehow, I knew it was time to allow Jesus the opportunity to guide my life.

-Currently, I am enjoying working on some writing projects, serving by design ministries as Marketing Coordinator, and serving as the Intentional Interim Pastor for First Church of Christ in Lynn, Congregational in Lynn, MA.
-Life is pretty full.
+Currently, I am enjoying working on some writing projects, speaking, serving by design ministries as Marketing Coordinator, and some videography on a freelance basis.

-I’ve also been greatly blessed with a beautiful family; my wife, Alesa, and Cathy (23) and Grace & John (20).
+I’ve also been greatly blessed with a beautiful family; my wife, Alesa, and Cathy, Grace, and John.
 You can see a picture of us all at my speaking page at www.PastorKevin.net.

 Thanks for reading my story.
 I’d love to learn more about God’s work in your life too.
 Drop me a line at Kevin@EncourageAndEquip.com.